 Now, that sound has been sculpted and shaped into something that can only be described as powerful.
-We strive to continue to expand the limits of our abilities and are pleased to bring you our new album, "The Buzz of a City Night," to be released in the Spring of 2013.
+We strive to continue to expand the limits of our abilities and are pleased to bring you our new album, "The Buzz of a City Night", released in May of 2013.

 Grant Ewing - Vocals, Guitar

 Colin Colby - Lead Guitar, Harmony Vocals

 Grant Ewing - Rainmaker(2005)